mardinw/ctf-local/README.md

 # ctf-local
-A collection of team khandaq for CTF-Local
+A collection of team khandaq for CTF